GIaNNii821/KiRvktiKcY/1ZB5/b0WjA_/learning-assessment_ekhd1_1747883748.log.md

 **Consequence**: A warning with consequences for continued behavior.
 No those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+This includes avoiding interactions in community spaces as well as external channels permanent ban.

 ### 3. Temporary Ban